-- If the complaint suggests that a child has been at risk of significant harm through violence, emotional abuse, sexual interference or neglect, it may be referred without further notice to Children's Social Care and/or to the social services authority for the area in which the child lives. - If a social services authority decides to investigate a situation, this may postpone or supersede investigation by the Head Teacher or Governing Body.
+• If the complaint suggests that a child has been at risk of significant harm through violence, emotional abuse, sexual interference or neglect, it may be referred without further notice to Children's Social Care.
+If Social Care decides to investigate a situation, this may postpone or supersede investigation by the Head Teacher or Governing Body.

-Where a matter can be resolved through a legal appeal, it will not be considered as a formal complaint.
+• Where a matter can be resolved through a legal appeal, it will not be considered as a formal complaint.
 The key areas are: admissions decisions; certain decisions relating to formal assessment of special educational needs; and decisions to permanently exclude a child.